-According to G2Crowd, PDFfiller is one of the highest rated document editing software solutions available.
+According to the leading global review platform G2Crowd, PDFfiller is one of the highest rated document editing software solutions available.
 So in light of this great news, we decided to find out what actually forms real user-satisfaction ratings.

 We started by taking a closer look at some of the old-timers.
 Undoubtedly, one of the most well-known names that pops up is Adobe Acrobat.